DrTreEsq/GitHub_Portfolio/README.md

         "model-prediction": "apple pie",
         "model-prediction-confidence-score": NaN,
     }
-So, it works on my machine (Windows), but not on Heroku (using Procfile), nor on WSL.
+So, it works on Windows, but not on Heroku (using Procfile), nor on WSL.
 This is the kind of problem that Docker solves!

 3. DOCKER
 Let's start dockerizing the application.
 Create a Dockerfile in the project's root directory and put in the following content: